 If you have a third party property management company handling the operational aspect of your rental property, you can write off all of the expenses you pay to your property management firm when it comes time to file your taxes.
 Leasing fees, property management fees, and any other fees you incur with your property manager can be written off as a business expense.

 3. Travel Expenses

 The IRS allows you to write off any travel expenses associated with your rental property.
 If you visit your out-of-state investment, you can deduct these costs.
 If your property is local, you can write off the miles accrued traveling to and from your investment property.
-One of our owner clients hired us to be their property manager for their Commerce City investment home and when they travel back to Denver to view the property; most of those travel expenses are deductible.
+One of our owner clients hired us to be their property manager for their Commerce City investment home, and when this client travels back to Denver to view the property, most of those travel expenses are deductible.

 The absolute most important deduction to be sure you are taking advantage of as a landlord is depreciation!
 Again, we recommend seeking advice from a tax professional when claiming depreciation expenses on your rental property.
-That said, it’s a strange deduction that the IRS allows for, because as most investors know, real estate generally appreciates in value.
-Be sure to get what you can here when writing off the correct portion to account for deprecation because it isn’t even a real expense to investors.
-This is one you do not want to miss out on the tax benefits.
-However keep in mind that when it comes time to sell, the depreciation write-offs must be accounted for.
+Though we know that real estate generally appreciates in value, the IRS allows you to "depreciate the property", knowing the property will wear out over time.
+Just keep in mind that when it comes time to sell, the depreciation write-offs must be accounted for.

-Be sure to use a professional tax accountant to ensure you are in compliance with IRS guidlines.
+Be sure to use a professional tax accountant to ensure you are in compliance with IRS guidelines.